Saakshyam: Post-production

 Post-production of the film began simultaneously with the wrapping-up and continuation of film production.
 Pete Draper and Alan Badger Brayshaw served as the visual effects supervisor of the film, along with Makuta VFX, Pixelloid, Work Flow Studios, Knack Studios and the EFX, the film's principal visual effects studio.
 Over 400 technically skilled artists worked for the film.
-Extensive visual effects work took place several months during the post-production process.
-Hari Haran and Sachin Sudhakaran worked on sound design and IGENE handled digital intermediate.
+Extensive visual effects work took place for several months during the post-production process.
+Hari Haran and Sachin Sudhakaran worked on sound design and IGENE handled the digital intermediate.
 Ranga did the colouring for the film.

 The final copy of the film was ready by late July 2018, and was submitted to the Central Board of Film Certification (CBFC) that month.
 According to the reports, the censor board was not willing to certify the film as they reportedly believed that many birds and animals were hurt during the shooting of the film.
 The producers clarified that no birds or animals were hurt during the making of the film and everything has been shot in CGI.
 Later, on 24 July 2018, the film received a U/A certificate from the Censor Board, with a finalised runtime of 164 minutes.

 Music

 The soundtrack of this film is composed by Harshavardhan Rameshwar.
 All the lyrics are written by Ananta Sriram.
-The music released on Junglee Music.
+The music was released on Junglee Music.
 The complete audio was released on 7 July 2018 in Hyderabad.

 The soundtrack consists of the songs "Design Your Destiny", "Ishq Karle", "Soundarya Lahari", "Dung Dung Dung Dung", "Shivam Shivam", "Cheliya Choode", "Bhava Maaya", "Thatra Gandhavathi Pruthvi", "Om Agnirwa Apa", "Sapdha Gunakam" and "Gange Jayamu".
 The songs were trending on all FM stations and charts.